-Cancer of the small intestine occurs when cells mutate and no longer function properly in the small intestine growing out of control.
+Cancer of the small intestine occurs when cells mutate, no longer function properly in the small intestine, and grow out of control.
 Part of your digestive tract, the small intestine is a tube about 20 feet in length that your body relies on to absorb nutrients from liquids and food.
 Like some of the other cancers that attack the digestive tract, stomach cancers can interfere with your body’s ability to digest food properly.

 Signs and symptoms of cancer of the small intestine include: